 ‘But I also started freaking out a bit as it occurred to me how unprepared we were - my girlfriend had to talk me down every now and then when I started to obsess over things like baby monitors and Moses baskets.’

 Preparing for the big day - focus on the basics

 If you are feeling nervous, remember - there’s no need to have everything ready for baby’s arrival just yet.
 If you want to start getting ahead of things, focus on the very basics.
 Your baby needs something to wear, somewhere to sleep, and something to keep them clean (read our essential newborn baby starter kit for further guidance on this.)

-And this is where WaterWipes can help - the world’s purest biodegradable, vegan and cruelty free baby wipes, they contain 99.9% water and a drop of grapefruit seed extract, making them the only choice for newborn skin.
+And this is where WaterWipes can help - our new biodegradable, vegan and cruelty free baby wipes, they contain 99.9% water and a drop of grapefruit seed extract, making them the only choice for newborn skin.

 Remember, this isn’t necessarily going to be the ‘best’ trimester for you, or easy, so never be afraid to share how you’re feeling with your partner, family, friends or midwife.
 And if you are concerned about anything, always consult a healthcare professional.

 If you want to learn more about the final stage, why not take a look at our last article in our pregnancy series - what to expect during the third trimester.